-Walk: up to up to 25km for 8 days over very rough terrain.
+Trek: up to 25km for 8 days over rough terrain.

 Carry: up to 25kg of food, stoves, fuel, tents, winter clothing and other kit.

 Terrain: rough terrain including river crossings, exposure, bogs, scree slopes, snowfields and steep sided volcanoes at altitudes up to 3600m.
-There may be snowfields at higher altitudes.
+There may be snowfields and/or ice at higher altitudes.

-Climate: a temperate climate with cold, windy conditions at height.
+Climate: a temperate but variable climate with cold, windy conditions at height.